 Beef tallow is hands down my favorite fat to use for frying even more than lard.
-It is ideal for this purpose as it has less than 3% polyunsaturated fats, just a bit less than coconut oil.
+It is ideal for this purpose as it has less than 3% polyunsaturated fats, just a bit Rless than coconut oil.
 What’s more, if your beef tallow comes from a cow finished on grass or given grain for a very short period of time (a few weeks at the most) before processing, a good share of those polyunsaturates are in the form of conjugated linoleic acid (CLA), that fatty acid that you should seek to add to your diet as it helps builds muscle, assists with weight loss and drastically reduces cancerous tumor risk to name just a few of the health benefits.

 The majority of beef tallow is approximately 55% saturated fats and 40% monounsaturated fats which are both very heat stable and do not easily produce free radicals when heated unlike liquid vegetable oils.

 Tallow is not just any old beef fat, however.
-It is the rendered form of suet, which is that nutrient rich beef or mutton fat around the organs, particularly the kidneys.
+It is the rendered form of suet, which is the nutrient rich beef or mutton fat found around the organs, particularly the kidneys.
+It is the highly prized nourishing fat used in the traditional food pemmican used by Native Americans to survive harsh winters, sometimes with nothing else to eat for weeks on end!
+Traditionally made pemmican includes tallow in a 1:1 ratio with dried and powderized, ideally grassfed muscle meat to make the ultimate survival food.

-In this newest video lesson, I show you how to render beef tallow from an intact piece of suet straight from a local, grassbased farmer.
+If learning how to render this most nourishing of traditional fats is of interest to you, in the video lesson below, I show you how to render beef tallow from an intact piece of suet straight from a local, grassbased farmer.